 Tom Shriner, Jr., a partner and member of Foley’s Appellate Practice, has an extensive appellate practice in both state and federal courts.
 Tom has been Peer Review Rated as AV® Preeminent™, the highest performance rating in Martindale-Hubbell’s peer review rating system and has been named the Best Lawyers® 2011 Milwaukee Bet-the-Company Litigator of the Year.

 Tom was admitted to the Wisconsin Bar in 1972 and is also admitted before the U.S. Supreme Court, several U.S. Courts of Appeals, the U.S. District Courts in Wisconsin and Colorado, and the U.S. Tax Court.
 He is a past president of the Seventh Circuit Bar Association.

 Eric G. Pearson

-From 2007 to 2008, he served as a law clerk for Judge Sykes on the U.S. Court of Appeals for the Seventh Circuit.
-Eric was graduated from Marquette University with degrees in law (J.D., summa cum laude, 2007) and economics (Honors B.S., summa cum laude, 2005), where he received the Walter M. Froehlich Award for the Outstanding Senior in Economics, and was elected to Beta Gamma Sigma and Alpha Sigma Nu.
-He is admitted to practice in Wisconsin and before the U.S. Court of Appeals for the Seventh Circuit and the U.S. District Courts for the Eastern and Western Districts of Wisconsin and the Southern District of Illinois.
+From 2007 to 2008, Eric served as a law clerk for Judge Diane S. Sykes on the U.S. Court of Appeals for the Seventh Circuit.
+Eric was graduated from Marquette University with degrees in law (J.D., summa cum laude, 2007) and economics (Honors B.S., summa cum laude, 2005).
+He is admitted to practice in Wisconsin and before the U.S. Courts of Appeals for the Second and Seventh Circuits and the U.S. District Courts for the Eastern and Western Districts of Wisconsin and the Southern District of Illinois.